TheGodRX/KALI_LINUX_FOR_CHROMBOOKS/README.md

 ## Acknowledgments

 - The script utilizes the Crouton tool for installing Linux on a Chromebook.
-(Link to Crouton GitHub repository)

 ## License

 This project is licensed under the [MIT License](LICENSE).
+_